 Downloading the app works but it does not open once downloaded.

 There is simply no more space on your Android.
 Eliminate all unnecessary data: music, videos or large applications.

 Google Play Store Error Code 413

 Downloading applications or updates is impossible.
 If you use a proxy, remember that it may cause problems with the operation of the Google Play Store.

-In Settings, find Apps, then swipe to All.
+In Settings, find Apps (or application manager), then swipe to All.
 Scroll down to Google Services and tap on clear data and then force stop.
 Do the same with the Google Play Store app and clear the cache from your internet browser.